-This Is How to Make Easy Money While Waiting for Stocks to Drop
+This Is How to Make Easy Money With Stock Market Timings

 Make Money While Waiting!

-Did you know that you could actually receive money while you are waiting for the stock to drop to the lower price level?
+Did you know that you could actually make money while you are waiting for the stock to drop to the lower price level?

 And if it never drops to that lower level, so what?
 You’ve made money while you were waiting!